ClimateMARGO/ClimateMARGO.jl/README.md

-# MARGO.jl: an idealized framework for optimal deployments of climate control strategies
+# ClimateMARGO.jl: an idealized framework for optimal deployments of climate control strategies

 The MARGO model is described in an accompanying (not yet peer-reviewed) manuscript, available to all at [EarthArXiv.org/5bgyc](https://eartharxiv.org/5bgyc/).